 It isn't as common to freeze cooked pork ribs, but it is certainly possible.
 As with the uncooked ribs, you can freeze pork ribs as well as beef ribs.

-Cooked ribs don’t last quite as long in the freezer as raw uncooked pork ribs and uncooked beef ribs.
+Cooked ribs don't last quite as long in the freezer as raw, uncooked pork ribs and uncooked beef ribs.
 Still, after you freeze cooked ribs, they should be good for 2 to 3 months.

-Once again, I do like to thaw and reheat the rack within a month because this is when I feel that they taste the best.
+That said, I do like to thaw and reheat the rack within a month because this is when I feel that they taste the best.

 Yes, cooked ribs freeze surprisingly well.
 This, of course, is as long as the cooked ribs are frozen in the right manner and then reheated properly.

 As I have mentioned above, both raw and cooked ribs hold up equally well to freezing.